Unravelling Cubes of Size 2x2x2 and Above

 Both versions of the software allow the cube size to be selected in increments of one within the available cube size range.
 Both versions of the software are available for download.

-Standard and Marked Centres' Unravel Program Options
+Standard and Marked Centres' Unravel Program Options for Java Version

 Unravel Program Features

 An essential addition to cube software, particularly for cubes of large size, is the provision of the capability for users to save the state of their partially arranged cube on their disk or other storage medium, and be able to readily recover it at a later time.
 For cubes of large size it would be safe to say that non-specialist cubists would not want to rely on being able to solve the cube in one sitting.
-I have used the Unravel program to unscramble cubes only up to size 15 as my interest has been more in programming the means to solve the cubes rather than in implementing the means.

 For those who have an interest in the time they take to solve a cube, an elapsed timer is provided.
 "Processor" time is logged separately to "user" time, so a slower computer does not give rise to any penalty.
 Elapsed time is also saved when the cube state is saved.
 The elapsed time display can be turned off if desired.